 Examples of Successful Distributed Software Development

-Distributed development at times may seem easy and magical when looking at larger companies such as Microsoft, Google, Facebook, Amazon and how their workforce is spread around the globe.
-But these companies, follow some best practices, continuously work to address those challenges, and explore better ways of working as well as use technologies to allow them to do so effectively.
+Distributed development, at times, may seem easy and magical when looking at larger companies such as Microsoft, Google, Facebook, and Amazon and how their workforce is spread around the globe.
+But these companies follow some best practices, continuously work to address those challenges, and explore better ways of working as well as use technologies to allow them to do so effectively.
 Despite that, there are still inefficiencies but the margin of pain is concealed by their sheer size.
 Smaller companies cannot afford the same luxury.

 While the latter are non-profit for the most part and motivated differently, they make a good success case.
 Collaboration efforts such as Wikipedia and open-source projects produced humbling collaborations that most of us cannot grasp.
 How does the community of decentralized 15,600 developers collaborate to produce something as unimaginably complex as Linux or 138,173 people document the world information in Wikipedia?